sunpy/ndcube/docs/explaining_ndcube/arithmetic_operations.rst

 Arithmetic operations are a crucial tool in n-dimensional data analysis.
 Applications include subtracting a background from a 1-D timeseries or spectrum, scaling an image by a vignetting function, any many others.
-To aid with such workflows, `~ndcube.NDCube` supports addition, subtraction, multiplication, and division with scalars, arrays, `~astropy.units.Quantity`.
+To aid with such workflows, `~ndcube.NDCube` supports addition, subtraction, multiplication, and division with numbers, arrays, `~astropy.units.Quantity`.
 Raising an `~ndcube.NDCube` to a power is also supported.
 These operations return a new `~ndcube.NDCube` with the data array (and where appropriate, the uncertainties) altered in accordance with the arithmetic operation.
 Other attributes of the `~ndcube.NDCube` remain unchanged.